Requirements for the Major

 Declaring a Major or Minor

 Students wishing to declare a major or minor in Urban Studies must first meet with someone in the Urban Studies office to discuss their planned course of study.
 Prior to the meeting, please familiarize yourself with the information provided below.
-Students may schedule a meeting by writing to urbs@sas.upenn.edu or use Calendly to make an in-person or Zoom appointment with Elaine Simon, URBS Co-Director: https://calendly.com/elaine-simon-urbs
+Students may schedule a meeting by writing to urbs@sas.upenn.edu or use Calendly to make an in-person or Zoom appointment with Julia McWilliams, URBS Co-Director: calendly.com/mcjulia-upenn(link is external)

 After the meeting, students will then fill out the “Declare/Update Field of Study Form,” which can be accessed through either Path@Penn, or Path Forms.